Bricktech2000/Notes/notes/improved expression evaluation.md

 **`$ f -> @`**

-in a [[proof]], equalities must be linked together through the intended [[boolean algebra#implication]]s. this means that multiplying or dividing an equality by an expresion that could be **`0`** or raising it to some power could require additional restrictions.
+in a [[proof]], equalities must be linked together through the intended [[boolean#implication]]s. this means that multiplying or dividing an equality by an expresion that could be **`0`** or raising it to some power could require additional restrictions.

 if the result of an expression is _undefined_, then the expression must be rearranged first in order to avoid the undefined value. note that some expressions (such as **`--0`**) cannot be computed without proper context, leaving them undefined.